spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 - A Nutanix Prism Element cluster created.

-- A Kubernetes cluster created that has network connectivity with Nutanix Prism.
-This cluster will connect the Nutanix cloud with Palette via the PCG.
+- An existing Kubernetes cluster created that has network connectivity with Nutanix Prism Central.
+This cluster will connect the Nutanix infrastructure with Palette via the PCG.
 Various types of Kubernetes clusters can be used to deploy the PCG.
-If you need guidance in creating a Nutanix cluster to deploy your PCG, check out the [Set Up Environment and Deploy Cluster](#set-up-environment-and-deploy-cluster) section below, that describes one possible option.
+If you need guidance in creating a Kubernetes cluster on Nutanix to deploy your PCG, check out the [Set Up Environment and Deploy Cluster](#set-up-environment-and-deploy-cluster) section below, that describes one possible option.

 - A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in the Kubernetes cluster.